California Society of Printmakers: CSP Today

 CSP is an artist-run organization.
 Programming is funded by annual membership dues and application fees.
 Currently CSP maintains close to 300 artist members, 30 honorary members, 20 lifetime members, and 10 friend and institutional members.

 Recent and continuing programs include: educationally focused public outreach and engagement activities, artist residencies, commissioned prints, studio visits and demonstrations, visiting artist talks and workshops, portfolio projects, shelter-in-place grants, membership engagement grants, and a wide variety of exhibition opportunities.
-In 2020, a program titled Brief Histories of California Printmakers, was initiated to address racial and gender parity in California's rich history of printmaking.
+In 2020, a program titled Brief Histories of California Printmakers, was initiated to address racial and gender disparity in California's rich history of printmaking.

 Membership benefits include self-managed website portfolios, receipt of all publications, and a wide range of engagement and professional opportunities.

 CSP publishes a journal The California Printmaker (ISSN: 2769-7894) which became an annual full color publication edited by Susan Leone Howe in 2015.
 There have been a variety of newsletters including a previous semi-annual California Printmaker News brief.
-Currently CSP publishes a bi-monthly e-newsletter, Relevant Ink, which was initiated by Nanette Wylde in 2018.
+Currently CSP publishes a bi-monthly e-newsletter, Relevant Ink.